djalexdee/TESTES/testphp/README.md

 3. Run command 'commposer' im prompt cmd
 4. Enter in folder bin of yout directory project
 5. Run command 'cake server'
-6. Acess in browser the url localhost:'port'
+6. Acess in browser the url localhost:'port'/Tasks/tarefas

 You should now be able to visit the path to where you installed the app and see the default home page.

 ## Configuration